Ashvin Balaruban

 Ashvin Balaruban (born 8 August 2001) is a Swiss professional footballer who plays as a left-back for FC Thun.

 Club career

 On 17 June 2021, he joined Kriens on loan.

 On 5 July 2022, Balaruban signed with Neuchâtel Xamax.

 On 3 June 2024, he signed a three-year contract with FC Thun.
+He helped Thun win the 2024–25 Swiss Challenge League, and the following season their first ever first division title, the 2025–26 Swiss Super League.

 Personal life

 Born in Switzerland, Balaruban is of Tamil Sri Lankan descent.